nrfconnect/sdk-nrf/doc/nrf/config_and_build/programming.rst

 Programming to Thingy:91 also requires a :ref:`similar step <building_pgming>`, but using a different switch (**SW2**).

 Programming the nRF52840 Dongle
-  To program the nRF52840 Dongle instead of a development kit, follow the programming instructions in :ref:`zephyr:nrf52840dongle_nrf52840`.
+  To program the nRF52840 Dongle instead of a development kit, follow the programming instructions in :ref:`zephyr:nrf52840dongle_nrf52840` or use the `nRF Connect Programmer app <Programming the nRF52840 Dongle_>`_.

 .. _programming_params: